-Rising Star Pastry Chef Angela Pinkerton of Eleven Madison Park - Biography
+Rising Star Pastry Chef Angela Pinkerton of Craftsman and Wolves - Biography

 From the necessary exactitude of measurements—whether they’re in a beaker or a Pyrex measuring cup—to the actual chemistry of leavening and protein coagulation, the laboratory and the pastry kitchen have a lot in common.
-Something Angela Pinkerton, executive pastry chef of Eleven Madison Park, knows very well.
-Before she ever knew she wanted to be a pastry chef, Pinkerton majored in biology at Kent State.
-To this day she still loves the simple chemistry of baking.
+It’s something Angela Pinkerton, former executive pastry chef of Eleven Madison Park, knows very well.
+Before she ever knew she wanted to be a pastry chef, Pinkerton majored in biology at Kent State in Ohio.

 But Pinkerton is also an artist.
 At her college bakery job decorating cakes (and intermittently watching bread bake with fascination), she found the perfect intersection of science and art.
-After graduation she traded her lab coat for a chef coat, attending L’Academie de Cuisine in Maryland.
-There she learned the foundations of her craft and the paramount importance of patience in the pastry kitchen.
+After graduation she traded her lab coat for a chef coat, starting a small wedding cake business in Ohio before deciding to attend L’Academie de Cuisine in Maryland.
+There she formed a strong foundation and learned the paramount importance of patience in the pastry kitchen.